SCIFIHISTORY.NET

 Picture

-On this day in 1989, War of the Worlds aired "The Angel of Death."
-This served as the twenty-third episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1989 (in the U.S.), War of the Worlds aired "The Angel of Death."
+Officially, this served as the twenty-third episode of the program's first season, and here's the plot summary from IMDB.com:

 "A competing alien race sends an assassin to eliminate the invading force and to protect humanity."